 - Weather temperatures will often include a "wind chill factor," which means that it feels colder than what the thermometer actually reads because of a cold wind.
 An example of what you might hear a meteorologist say is, "It's minus six, or minus 10 with a wind chill."

-- Montreal's Underground City is a welcome escape from the cold.
+- Utilize Montreal's Underground City in February, as it is a welcome escape from the cold.
 This network of underground paths connect major centers in downtown Montreal and include shops, restaurants, subway stations, hotel entrances and more.